labanskoller/hackeriet_blog/_posts/2019-03-12-solution-to-utctf-2019-super-secure-authentication.md

 ```

 Now is only a matter of dumping and reversing each class.
-We wrote another python 3 script with the logic of each token verifier:
+We wrote another Python 3 script with the logic of each token verifier:

 ```python
 #!python3